 rest for five to ten minutes.
 Once again pat dry to ensure a good crust forms quickly once it’s

 placed in the pan.
-Otherwise you are just steaming the steak and that does not get a good
+Otherwise you are just steaming the steak and that does not give you a good

 Place the canola or grapeseed oil in the cast iron skillet and get piping hot – droplets of water

 should hiss and dance when dropped into the center.
-When ready, place the steak in the
+When ready, place the ribeye steak in the

 center of the pan and sear for 30 to 45 seconds, turn and cook on the other side for 30 more